ahelal/ansible-sonar/README.md

 ##Prerequisite
 * Having ansible installed on your workstation.
 * optional postgresql and mysql server
+* java either JDK or JRE depanding if your going to use java based projects

 ##How to install
 * Use github to clone/fork in your role directory